 In our internationalized era, where content can reach global audiences in the blink of an eye, the need for eLearning localization is self-evident.
 Therefore, if you are considering creating an eLearning course that will be subsequently localized in one or many foreign languages, there are certain points to take into account:

-1.Create culture-neutral content
+1.Create culture-neutral content to help eLearning localization

 English is the main language most organizations choose to create their eLearning courses and thus International English is the recommended variation to adopt for the development of your online course.
 At this stage, it is very important to create culture-neutral content to help the eLearning localization process.
 Avoid idiomatic expressions, colloquialisms and country-specific references, extracts from literature or poetry as this may pose certain restrictions in the translation process.
-Use humour cautiously as it is very culture-centric.
+Use humor cautiously as it is very culture-centric.
 What is considered humorous in one country might be offensive in another.

 2. Examine your target audience

 Carefully examine your target audience and consider issues related to their geographic location, customs associated with the audience, certain language requirements or possible restrictions that may occur in the eLearning localization process (for example, right-to-left languages and their support in various platforms, various language variations and the appropriateness of the translatable content for these languages).